DCWhiteSnake/Bird-App/README.md

 ## Steps to test locally
 ### Automatic
-./run-server
+- chmod u+x *.sh && ./run-server.sh
+- remember to inspect the shell scripts for malicious code.

-Manual
+### Manual
+- For backend server
+  + Cd into the backend folder
   + Create your own venv then install the required modules à la **pip install -r requirements.txt**
   + Create an environment variable SIO_SECRET with any value you like via **export SIO_SECRET=some_super_secret_key**
   + Run the websocket-server/api-server with **gunicorn --thread 50 app:app**.
 You can't use the flask run command as Websocket support is not available for the Werkzeug server, the default flask server.
-+ You're good to go,
+  + You're good to go
+- For the frontend server
+  + cd into the frontend folder and just run **http-server**
+- You are good to go.